 Colorado is just gorgeous in general, so it’s hard to pick just ten beautiful small towns.
 However, after a little searching and comparing (and perhaps a hiking trip or two), it becomes apparent that some of Colorado’s small towns have a little something special.

-Durango is one of those towns that you never want to leave.
+Durango is one of those charming towns in Colorado that you never want to leave.
 When you visit, you start looking into real estate.
 There’s a lot to love here, from the quaint historic homes to the incredible running and hiking trails to the stunning Colorado landscape.
 Lately, the town has been characterized by a distinctly millennial, hip vibe, complete with indie coffee shops.
 It is a college town, after all.

 This former mining town is nestled away into a practically hidden niche of Colorado’s beautiful green slopes.
 It is located near the Silverton Mountain ski area, making it a popular winter destination.
-The main summer tourist draw for Silverton is the classic train ride that goes to the little town.
+The main summer tourist draws for Silverton is the classic train ride that goes to the little town.
 Visitors enjoy the historic feel of the area, from the small population to the historic architecture.

 Although Ouray offers the typical Colorado skiing and hiking activities, it also draws tourism for some unique aspects of its geography.
 The town features ice climbing in the winter and hot springs in the summer.
 The town is beautiful, with the majority of the town retaining its classic Victorian architecture.

 Glenwood Springs is a small town located on the banks of the Colorado and Roaring Fork Rivers in a verdant Colorado valley.
-This lovely community has always drawn visitors because of its natural springs, but lately it has undergone changes that have brought about gentrification and growth.
+This lovely community has always drawn visitors because of its natural springs, but lately, it has undergone changes that have brought about gentrification and growth.
 It is a college town, boasting two schools and a high student population.
-It also has a thriving arts scene, and has even been voted one of the best art towns in Colorado.
+It also has a thriving arts scene and has even been voted one of the best art towns in Colorado.

-With under 5000 residents, this small Colorado town captures the quintessential feel of small town, USA.
+With under 5000 residents, this small Colorado town captures the quintessential feel of a small town, USA.
 The town is close to a ski area, and it is also a great place for fly fishing and hiking.
 The Blue River, not far from the town center, offers plenty of summer fun, while winter brings the annual snow festival.
 The yearly film festival is also popular with both visitors and locals.

-Trinidad, Colorado is a world away from the island it was named for.
+Trinidad, Colorado is a world away from the island it was named after.
 Its mountainous, alpine surroundings offer a dramatic backdrop to this historical trading town.
 Located between the New Mexican border and Denver on the historic Santa Fe Trail, Trinidad is a great place to stop during road trips.